Xert Full Glossary with Description

 • Training Responsiveness

 Training Responsiveness are values that represent how a specific Fitness Signature parameter changes with the associated Training Load.
 Xert performs a historical data regression (i.e. statistical calculation) automatically with each fitness breakthrough to estimate these values.
-The values are a reflection of how you respond to training.
+The values are a reflection of how you personally respond to training.
 Higher values mean you respond more rapidly to increases in training, whereas lower values mean you may not respond so quickly.
 To estimate these values, the system looks back at your historical data to look for patterns.

 If you have robust (i.e. accurate and complete) historical data, these numbers will more accurately reflect how you respond to training.
 However, if your data has errors or may not be complete, these may need to be adjusted.
 Click the Estimate toggle to experiment with them.
 For best results however, consult with Xert support (support@xertonline.com) for assistance in making changes to these values.